What is cross-grid replication?

 How segmented objects are replicated

 The source grid's maximum segment size applies to objects replicated to the destination grid.
-When objects are replicated to another grid, the Maximum Segment Size setting (CONFIGURATION > System > Storage options) of the source grid will be used on both grids.
+When objects are replicated to another grid, the Maximum Segment Size setting (Configuration > System > Storage options) of the source grid is used on both grids.
 For example, suppose the maximum segment size for the source grid is 1 GB, while the maximum segment size of the destination grid is 50 MB.
 If you ingest a 2-GB object on the source grid, that object is saved as two 1-GB segments.
-It will also be replicated to the destination grid as two 1-GB segments, even though that grid's maximum segment size is 50 MB.
+It's also replicated to the destination grid as two 1-GB segments, even though that grid's maximum segment size is 50 MB.